 Millennials listen to radio more than Gen X’ers or Baby Boomers.

-Early morning digital radio commercials are sure to get the attention of Millennials since they begin their day streaming podcasts and music wirelessly through Spotify and Pandora.
+Early morning Internet radio ads are sure to get the attention of Millennials since they begin their day streaming podcasts and music wirelessly through Spotify and Pandora.

 Knee deep in work and meetings, there’s no time for long lunches.
 Apps like Uber Eats and Yelp give convenience and direction to Millennial's lunch choices.
-Geofencing digital ads pick up precise location that help inspire the decision making.
+Geofencing advertising pick up precise location that help inspire the decision making.

 A unique happy hour with craft beer tasting is worth skipping the gym for.
-The brewery’s community board is filled with eye catching posters of local events around town that lend to quick visits to the website and instant online ticket transactions.
+The brewery’s community board is filled with eye catching posters of local events around town that lend to quick website visits and instant online ticket transactions.

 Millennials comprise over 50% of all respondents who plan to make an online purchase.